sipstack/www/src/views/pages/resources/blog/the-growing-risk-of-amazon-scams/content.md

 Other examples of Amazon scams include offering phoney gift cards or luring you in to cancel a fake monthly fee.
 Again, both are attempts to acquire your personal or financial information, which could result in massive financial losses and even bigger inconveniences.

-Be especially aware of [“Amazon delivery scams” during the holidays](https://www.sipstack.com/resources/blog/ho-ho-holiday-scams/) when scammers knows online shopping ramps up.
+Be especially aware of [“Amazon delivery scams” during the holidays](https://www.sipstack.com/resources/blog/ho-ho-holiday-scams/) when scammers know online shopping ramps up.

 ## Tips to Protect Yourself From Amazon Scams